JEFF’s TOP 30 FILMS

 11. La Jetée, (1962) by Chris Marker

-There are those rare films that defy the normal modes of expression to profound and singular effect.
+Rarely do films defy the normal modes of expression to such profound and singular effect.
 La Jetée takes an incredibly spare approach, conveying a tightly-written meditation on time, memory, and loss, in the form of a science-fiction slide-show parable.

 12. Winter Light, (1963) by Ingmar Bergman

-I love Bergman’s chamber dramas, and this is my favorite, a cinematic pinnacle of complex thematic layering and precise choreography of performance to the framing.
+I love Bergman’s chamber dramas, and this is my favorite, a cinematic pinnacle of complex thematic layering and precise choreography of performance to the composition.

 13. Charulata, (1964) by Satyajit Ray